-In a hybrid format (online with some in-person activities) 21 participants from various countries (UAE, The Netherlands, Colombia, India, Nigeria, Germany) work together in four teams with each its own challenge.
-The cases are provided by our partners UAE University, Culligan Middle East (UAE), Witteveen+Bos and PureBlue Water, in close cooperation with the Dutch Dubai programme of The Netherlands government.
+In a hybrid format (online with some in-person activities) participants from various countries (UAE, The Netherlands, Colombia, India, Nigeria, Germany) worked together in teams with each its own challenge.
+The cases are provided by our partners UAE University, RVO, PureBlue Water and Witteveen+Bos, in close cooperation with the Dutch Dubai programme of The Netherlands government.

-During the Finals on Sunday 16 January, the teams will present the results to an international jury in The Netherlands Pavilion of the Dubai 2020 World Expo.
-This hybrid event will also be the last part of the Wetskills 10 years Jubilee Celebrations.
+During the Finals on Sunday 16 January, the teams presented the results to an international jury in The Netherlands Pavilion of the Dubai 2020 World Expo.
+This hybrid event was also the final part of the Wetskills 10 years Jubilee Celebrations.

-Wetskills once started at the Shanghai WorldExpo 2010, so Wetskills will ‘bridge’ the two WorldExpos and look back to the results.
+Wetskills once started at the Shanghai WorldExpo 2010, so Wetskills ‘bridged’ the two WorldExpos and looked back to the results of many Wetskills events in many countries.

 Case owner: PureBlue Water (The Netherlands)